The Affordable Care Act (ACA), commonly called Obamacare, hit several snags during its rollout. It now boasts over 8 million enrollees.

 The White House said March 5 that customers will be able to keep health plans that don't comply with the new health law requirements as long as they're issued by Oct.
 1, 2016.
-The decision will help avoid political backlash for Democrats during midterm elections this year, will affect some 1.5 million people.
+The decision, which will help avoid political backlash for Democrats during midterm elections this year, will affect some 1.5 million people.

 The Obama administration on Feb.
 10 granted businesses with 50 to 99 employees an additional year--until Jan.
 1, 2016--to provide health insurance for their workers.
 The administration also said companies won't be fined if they offer coverage to 70% of full-time employees by 2015, expanded to 95% by 2016.